-Along with a proposed operating budget bill, the Governor releases a set of books providing detailed information on the Governor's request.
-Copies of these books (usually 1-5 three-ring volumes for each agency) are available in both the House and Senate finance committee rooms and may be checked out by staff.
+Along with a proposed operating budget bill, the Governor releases a set of publications providing detailed information on the Governor's request.
+These are available on the OMB's website, and hard copies are available in both the House and Senate Finance committee rooms and may be checked out by staff.
 The detail books contain a great deal of information, including the following: